 A Practical Model to begin your improvement roadmap

-These criteria are based on not only years of observing all best practices but have been defined and implemented through management consulting experience with countless organisations and managers over the same period of time.
-All of these factors apply across each industry and regardless of company size.
+These criteria are based on years of observation of all best practices.
+They have been defined and implemented through management consulting experience with countless organizations and managers.

 A Human Model before all else

 We believe that Operational Excellence is nothing if not human.
-It should not be focused on processes, organisation or performance indicators, even if each of these elements is important.
+It should not focus on processes, organisation or performance indicators, even if each of these elements is important.

-An organisation can have the best processes and systems in place but it will all be almost useless if the 'organism' is not alive.
-If everything is not connected and not actually used by the humans in the organisation, Operational Excellence is not just difficult; it is impossible.
+An organization can put in place the best processes and systems.
+But all of this will be almost useless if the "organism" is not alive.
+If everything is not connected and not actually used by the people in the organization, operational excellence is not only difficult.
+It is impossible.

-For this reason, we like to think of Operational Excellence as a human body: the strategy is its eyes, indicating where to go.
+For this reason, we think of Operational Excellence model as a human body.
+The strategy is its eyes, indicating where to go.
 The people and the Leadership of the company are the heart, giving energy to the whole body.
 The management system is the brain and nervous system, making decisions and transmitting information.

 Comments 1